 Here are 9 of the Best Ever Hazelnut Flour Recipes, they just all happen to be desserts.
-That’s the kind of recipes that hazelnut flour works best for.
+That's the kind of recipe that hazelnut flour works best for.

 So, you're probably asking yourself, "why should I bake with hazelnut flour".
 Since hazelnut flour is made with nuts, it's a little bit obvious, but maybe not.
 Nuts are of course way low in carbs and have nutty flavors so they are good to use in baking.
 Some other facts you may not know about hazelnuts.

 1. They promote heart health.
 They contain a lot of vitamins and minerals, they are a good source of fiber and they have a lot of monounsaturated fatty acids.
 Monounsaturated fatty acids help reduce the bad kind of cholesterol and they increase the good kind of cholesterol.